Honda Clarity: History

 In November 2014, Honda unveiled the Clarity Fuel Cell concept in Japan.
 In November 2015, Honda unveiled the Clarity Fuel Cell at the 2015 Los Angeles Auto Show and announced a plug-in hybrid (PHEV) variant.
 In April 2016, Honda announced that the Clarity Plug-In variant would be released in 2017 and also a Clarity Battery Electric (BEV) variant.
 Each drive-train variant is distinguished by a unique "hero color" and different front styling, headlights, and taillights.

-In June 2021, Honda announced that production of the Clarity would end in August 2021 with Honda's Sayama plant scheduled to close in March 2022.
+US sales peaked in 2018, the Clarity's first full year of sales, when just over 20,000 units (all variants) were registered, but dropped steadily and only 2,597 Claritys were delivered in 2021.
+In June 2021, Honda announced that production of the Clarity Plug-in Hybrid and Clarity Fuel Cell would end in August 2021 with Honda's Sayama plant scheduled to close in March 2022.

 Fuel Cell

 Retail deliveries of the 2017 Honda Clarity Fuel Cell began in Southern California in December 2016.
 The Clarity was available in 12 approved Honda dealerships located in select California markets, including six dealerships in Southern California, five in the San Francisco Bay Area, and one in Sacramento.
-The Clarity Fuel Cell, with range of 366 mi, had the highest EPA driving range rating of any zero-emissions vehicle in the U.S, including fuel cell and battery electric vehicles, until the Hyundai Nexo was released in early 2019.
+The Clarity Fuel Cell, with range of 366 mi, had the highest EPA driving range rating of any zero-emissions vehicle in the U.S., including fuel cell and battery electric vehicles, until the Hyundai Nexo was released in early 2019.
 The 2017 Clarity also has the highest combined and city fuel economy ratings among all hydrogen fuel cell cars rated by the EPA, with a combined city/highway rating of 67 miles per gallon gasoline equivalent (MPGe), and 68 MPGe in city driving.